7 Tips to Help You Shop Safely On Cyber Monday

 Ignore advertisement pop-ups

 Many pop-ups could contain fake coupons, redirecting you to malicious sites, or expose you to cross-site scripting attacks.
-If a coupon pops-up out of nowhere with a too-good-to-be-true offer, just click that “x” and close the window.
-If a deal looks too good to be true, it probably is.
+If a coupon pops-up out of nowhere with a too-good-to-be-true offer, it probably is.
+Therefore, the safest way to close the window, is to click Ctrl+Alt+Del.
+Or better yet, block unwated pop-ups in your browser settings.